 Join us as at Folio Literary Management!

-We offer a comprehensive introduction to the world of publishing, including the “Intern Academy,” a weekly workshop taught by the agents with specific examples, stories, handouts, and hands-on information about the day-to-day world of publishing and agenting.
+We offer a comprehensive, educational introduction to the world of publishing – an introduction which includes our mandatory “Intern Academy,” a weekly hands-on participatory workshop taught by our agents.
+“Intern Academy” is a twelve-week seminar with specific examples, stories, handouts, and practical information about the day-to-day world of publishing and agenting.

 An internship at Folio is likely to include:

-- communicating with authors, editors, and publicists; and
+- understanding the etiquette for communicating with authors, editors, and publicists; and

-- learning the ins and outs of publishing contracts.
+- analyzing the ins and outs of publishing contracts.

 Depending on your interests (multimedia, romance novels, etc.), we can often craft an internship specifically for you.

-Currently, all Folio internships are unpaid, but we’re happy to work with university or graduate students to ensure that you get course credit for the internship if and when possible.
+Currently, all Folio internships are unpaid, but given the strong educational bent of the internship, we encourage applicants to contact their affiliated colleges or universities to obtain course credit for the internship if and when possible.

 At the successful conclusion of an internship, we’ll also use our extensive network of contacts at major publishing houses and other literary agencies to help you find a job in book publishing.
 In addition, opportunities for employment at Folio may exist as well.